BhagiaSheri/WalmartExample/README.md

 One will need to run Chrome with --disable-web-security to prevent CORS issues due to the localhost/walmart URL origin conflict.
 Please refer to the following StackOverflow page: https://stackoverflow.com/questions/3102819/disable-same-origin-policy-in-chrome

+Run via Command Line:
-Example for Mac: open -a Google\ Chrome --args --disable-web-security --user-data-dir="" Example for Windows: chrome.exe --disable-web-security --user-data-dir=""
+Example for Mac: open -a Google\ Chrome --args --disable-web-security --user-data-dir="" Example for Windows: Find the location of chrome.exe on your particular OS, then chrome.exe --disable-web-security --user-data-dir=""

 Remember to close all instances of Chrome before running Chrome via these commands or CORS checking will not be properly disabled.